 When you've tried all the right creams and creating a more humid environment and nothing improves, it's time to see a dermatologist.
 You may have developed a contact dermatitis and need prescription topical corticosteroids to overcome the skin barrier damage and inflammation.

 Repair of the damaged skin with either moisturizing creams or prescription topical steroids allows the skin surface to make more NMF, retain water and heal.
-Once repaired, the skin can then repel potential allergens and fight off bacteria and viruses through the production of APs.
+Once repaired, the skin can then repel potential allergens and fight off bacteria and viruses through the production of antimicrobial peptides.